fluent/fluentd-docker-image/README.md

 These tags have image version postfix.
 This updates many places so we need feedback for improve/fix the images.

-Current images use fluentd v1 serise.
+Current images use fluentd v1 series.

 - `v1.12.0-1.0`, `v1.12-1`, `edge`
   [(v1.12/alpine/Dockerfile)][fluentd-1-alpine]